savannahmarshall/Bestieverse/README.md

 1. **Start the Server:**  Launch the server to start the application by running: **npm run start.**

 2. **Interacting with the API:** Use Insomnia, Postman, or any other API client to test the API routes.
-*Create, update, delete users and thoughts.
+-Create, update, delete users and thoughts.
-*Add or remove friends and reactions.
+-Add or remove friends and reactions.

 3. **Seed Data:** You can create your own seed data using the CRUD operations mentioned below